Agriculture and Rural Development in Developing Countries (MSc Research for International Development)

 Method of assessment

-70% Examination; 30% coursework.
-Each student will be expected to submit a book review of no more than 2000 words, worth 30%.
+60% Examination; 40% coursework.
+Each student will be expected to submit an essay of no more than 4000 words worth 40% of the overall grade.
 Resubmission of coursework regulations apply.